Japan Summer Trip. Day 1: Osaka

 The Yodobashi Camera Shopping Complex

-We did pass by the Grand Front Osaka on the way to the Umeda Sky building, but it just a normal high-end shopping complex, in contrary to what one of the suggested visiting place by trip advisor.
-By that time, we starved for food and stop at 'Malaysia Boleh' restaurant in front of the Umeda Sky Building.
-We found this Japanese owned restaurant using HalalNavi, but then it is located in a small alley that we couldn't spotted.
-Luckily, a gentleman helped us by directly called the restaurant for direction.
-To what our surprise, it's just in front of us!
-We had our Nasi Lumma and Nasi Goreng Ayam.
-(Sorry Ms Mazura Mokhtar for not following your rules by eating Malaysian Food..
-Hahahah)
+We did pass by the Grand Front Osaka on the way to the Umeda Sky Building, but it's just a normal high-end shopping complex, contrary to what was suggested as a visiting place by TripAdvisor.
+By that time, we were starving for food and had stopped at the 'Malaysia Boleh' restaurant in front of the Umeda Sky Building.
+We found this Japanese-owned restaurant using HalalNavi, but then it was located in a small alley that we couldn't spot.
+Luckily, a gentleman helped us by directly calling the restaurant for directions.
+To our surprise, it's just in front of us!
+We had our Nasi Lemak and Nasi Goreng Ayam.
+(Sorry, Ms. Mazura Mokhtar for not following your rules by eating Malaysian food...
+Hahahah.)

 This place is covered under the Osaka Amazing Pass